 Cyber Event Protection will cover forensic investigation of the crime and response costs to remove the threat and secure the email system.

 If Cyber Theft coverage is applicable, the direct financial loss the insured suffered also will be covered.

 Telephone PhreakingClaim scenario

 A marketing firm’s phone system gets hacked.
 The hacker creates a mailbox to route calls overseas.
 The unauthorised international calls result in thousands of dollars in call charges.Cyber event protection solution

-The insured notices their computers are running slower than usual.
-Upon further investigation, someone has hacked into their IT infrastructure to utilise the processing power to mine cryptocurrency.Cyber event protection solution
+An insured noticed its computers running slower than usual.
+Upon further investigation, someone has hacked into its IT infrastructure to use the processing power to mine cryptocurrency.Cyber event protection solution

 Cyber Event Protection will cover response costs to remove the virus.

 If Criminal Financial Loss coverage is applicable, the increased bandwidth and electricity costs are also covered.

 Be at your best - protect your clients with Emergence today.